shabaz2020/ruby-project-guidelines/README.md

       - Present any code you would like to highlight.
 7. *OPTIONAL, BUT RECOMMENDED*: Write a blog post about the project and process.

+ReadMe
+  I used gem install nokogiri and require 'nokogir' and 'open-uri'

 ---
 ### Common Questions:
 - How do I turn off my SQL logger?